Customize through extension and overlayering

 - Events are broadcast; there's no sequencing of calls to event handlers.

 - Event handlers execute within the transaction scope of the base methods.

 Events are raised as preceding and succeeding operations around the base methods.
 This means that you have the opportunity to run code before a base method is called and after it has completed.
 Microsoft Dynamics AX 2012 introduced XPP events, which are also available in this release and can be subscribed to in your extensions.

 Plug-ins are extension points that are defined by the base application.
 By using a class-factory pattern, plug-ins enable you to replace the base functionality.
-You can see how to implement a plug-in in the tutorial, Customize model elements using extensions.
+You can see how to implement a plug-in in the tutorial, Customize model elements through extension.

 Class extensions enable you to augment a class by adding methods and variables to existing classes, tables and forms.
-For more details refer to the topic class extensions.
+For more details, refer to the topic Class extension model in X++.